Delta Force: Formation

 Delta Force was created in 1977 after numerous well-publicized terrorist incidents led the U.S. government to develop a full-time counter-terrorism unit.

-Key military and government figures had already been briefed on this type of unit in the early 1960s.
+Key military and government figures were briefed on this type of unit in the early 1960s.
 Charlie Beckwith, a Special Forces (Green Berets) officer and Vietnam War veteran, served as an exchange officer with the British Army's 22 Special Air Service Regiment during the Malayan Emergency.
 On his return, Beckwith presented a detailed report highlighting the U.S. Army's vulnerability in not having an SAS-type unit.
 U.S. Army Special Forces in that period focused on unconventional warfare providing training and medical care to indigenous resistance fighters, but Beckwith recognized the need for "not only a force of teachers, but a force of doers".

 He envisioned highly adaptable and completely autonomous small teams with a broad array of special skills for direct action and counter-terrorism missions.
-He briefed military and government figures, who were resistant to creating a new unit outside of Special Forces or changing existing methods.
+He briefed military and government figures, who were resistant to creating a new unit outside of Special Forces, or changing existing methods.

-Finally, in the mid-1970s, as the threat of terrorism grew, Pentagon and Army senior leaders appointed Beckwith to form the unit.
+In the mid-1970s, as the threat of terrorism grew, the Pentagon and Army senior leaders appointed Beckwith to form the unit.
 Beckwith estimated that it would take 24 months to get his new unit mission ready.
 Beckwith's estimate came from a conversation he had had earlier with Brigadier John Watts while in England in 1976.
-Watts had made it clear to Beckwith that it would take eighteen months to build a squadron, but advised him to tell Army leaders that it would take two years, and not to "let anyone talk (him) out of this."
+Watts made it clear to Beckwith that it would take eighteen months to build a squadron, but advised him to tell Army leaders that it would take two years, and not to "let anyone talk (him) out of this."
 To justify why it would take two years to build Delta, Beckwith and his staff drafted what they dubbed the "Robert Redford Paper," which outlined its necessities and historical precedents for a four-phase selection/assessment process.